What is Chinese Herbal Medicine?

 Chinese herbal medicine has a long history in East Asia.
-The use of Chinese herbs probably originated not long after fire was invented and people started cooking.
+The use of plants probably originated not long after fire was invented and people started cooking.
 This knowledge later developed into one of the most sophisticated and unbroken herbal medical traditions of the world.

-The earliest known Chinese herbal textbook is a list of prescriptions for specific ailments, found in the Mawangdui tombs in China, which was sealed in 168 BC.
+The earliest known herbal textbook is a list of prescriptions for specific ailments, found in the Mawangdui tombs in China, which was sealed in 168 BC.
 Traditionally the oldest materia medica is Shénnóng Ben Cao Jing (Shennong's Materia Medica).
 It classifies 365 species of roots, grass, woods, furs, animals and stones into three categories of herbal medicine: The famous medical textbook the Neijing Suwen - The Yellow Emperor's Classic of Medicine is thousands of years old and outlines the theories of traditional Chinese medicine.

 Today, food is still used as the first line of medicine in East Asia where different herbs are added to cuisine for their health benefits.
-If this first line of medicine fails, then people seek a Chinese herbalist for a herbal medical prescription.
+If this first line of medicine fails, then people seek a herbalist for a herbal medical prescription.

 How do Chinese herbs work?

 Watch my animated video below which explains how Chinese herbs work.

 What are the benefits of Chinese herbs?

 Chinese herbs are often overlooked in healthcare treatment.
 This is because most people are unaware of their benefits and most acupuncturists don't practice herbal medicine (which is a great shame).

-The use of Chinese herbs can greatly benefit both male and female health.
+The use of plants can greatly benefit both male and female health.
 Whereas acupuncture helps to regulate energy and blood flow, it can't give you what you don't have.
 Herbs however, can give you what you don't have, for example energy, blood and yin.

 They are more effective at regulating digestion, reducing anxiety, clearing heat, etc.

-There is growing research into the benefits of Chinese herbs.
+There is growing research into the benefits of herbs.